 Calderwood Hall Gallery, North Haven, Maine

-Tradition and made-by-hand thrive here, including the oldest racing sailboat class in the country – the North Haven dinghy – and J.O.Brown's Boatyard, each over 100 years old.
+Tradition and made-by-hand thrived here, including the oldest racing sailboat class in the country – the North Haven dinghy – and J.O.Brown's Boatyard, each over 100 years old.
 All this twelve miles out to sea.

 This beautiful space was, until 1960, the movie theater, dance floor, basketball court, and all-purpose community center for what is now a population of about 350.
 Its history is still recorded on its floor and walls.
 Its original flavor remains.
 How many galleries have basketball court markings on the floor, and a large horsedrawn hayrake and small sleigh sitting in their midst?
-Calderwood Hall also boasts a 1903 Ideal Clarion working woodstove and enough wagon wheels to roll the three and a half storey building the 100 yards down to the water.
+Calderwood Hall also boasted a 1903 Ideal Clarion working woodstove and enough wagon wheels to roll the three and a half storey building the 100 yards down to the water.
 This "first rate art gallery... displays an unusual collection of arts and crafts from the very talented hands of local craftspeople.
-The quality of their merchandise is superior," says Island Hopping in New England.
+The quality of their merchandise is superior," said Island Hopping in New England.

 Back to Herbert Parsons.com